Easy biscuit recipe for kids

 - Roll out the dough to about the thickness of a pound coin.

 - Cut circles with the rim of a clean cup or use cookie cutters to make shapes.

 - If you want to make more complicated shapes, you’ll find this kind of dough easy to cut however you want with a small sharp knife – but make sure the kids are supervised if they’re doing this.

 - Grease a baking tray and lay out the biscuits with a little gap between each.

 - Bake in a preheated oven at 180°C (gas mark 4) for 12-15 minutes.

 - Don’t forget that they will harden more when they’re cooling so take them out of the oven when they are still a little bit soft.

-- Carefully slide them off the tray and cook on a rack.
+- Carefully slide them off the tray and cool on a rack.

-- Decorate them with writing icing and store in an airtight box... if you don’t end up eating them all straight away!
+- Decorate each cookie with writing icing and store in an airtight box... if you don’t end up eating them all straight away!